PartnerRobotChallengeVirtual/handyman-unity/README.md

-### This branch has resources of an event held in May 2018 to verify the contents of WRS2018.

-- Unity scene used in the event
-Assets/Competition/Handyman/Handyman201805.unity
-- Unity scene for confirming layouts in advance
-Assets/Competition/Handyman/Handyman201805Layout.unity
-(There are config files at SIGVerseConfig/Handyman/sample/forLayout)

----
 # Handyman Project

 This is a Unity project for the competition of Handyman task of the Partner Robot Challenge (Virtual Space) in the World Robot Competition.